 Tyler Junior College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Tyler Junior College students have several choices to make.
-Scroll down to see a full list of majors offered at Tyler Junior College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Tyler Junior College.

 Tyler Junior College does not have any ROTC programs.

 Choose one of the options below to find out more about about Tyler Junior College:

 Visit the College Confidential forums to join the conversation about Tyler Junior College.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved